 - Try different processes: For a musician, you may work better with pencil and paper, or improvising into a recorder, or using a different instrument, or employing software…

-- When you Evaluate your work, do it in microscopic terms, rather than sweeping statements ( “it sucks”).
-Think fo specific criterion and score each of them separately, such as rhythm, harmony, bar 12-16, phrasing, intonation… By looking more specifically at different aspects of your work it’s easier to see it all in balance.
+- When you Evaluate your work, do it in microscopic terms (the vibrato, timing, this bar, that bar), rather than sweeping statements (“it sucks”).
+Think for specific criterion and score each of them separately, such as rhythm, harmony, bar 12-16, phrasing, intonation… By looking more specifically at different aspects of your work it’s easier to see it all in balance.

 What is your take on “courage and the creative process”?